johngilheany/john-gilheany.github.io/content/authors/admin/_index.md

 John Gilheany is a forward-thinking Data Scientist who uses curiosity, emotional intelligence, creativity, and efficiency to tell stories with data.

-His background as an investment professional allows me to deliver value through efficient processes, critical thinking, problem solving, and resourceful expertise.
+His background as an investment professional allows him to deliver value through efficient processes, critical thinking, problem solving, and resourceful expertise.

 He enjoys applying the scientific process to solve real-world problems and to have a positive impact.